angiest1711/DigitalGIS/README.md

 Colombia despite of being a tropical country has glaciers that can be found at the top of the mountains that are higher than 4800 meters above sea level.
 In the past the country had fourteen glaciers but due to climate change and the increasing temperatures only six remain, one of them is the Sierra Nevada del Cocuy (IDEAM, 2021).

 ## Study Area
-The Sierra Nevada del Cocuy is located in the eastern Andes Mountain chain between the Arauca, Boyacá and Casanare.
-It is the largest glacier in the country and is part of the Natural National Park El Cocuy.
-(Parques Nacionales, n.d) The temperature inside the park oscilates between -3°c to 20
+The Sierra Nevada del Cocuy is located in Colombia, in the eastern Andes Mountain chain between the Arauca, Boyacá and Casanare.
+It is the largest glacier in the country mainly placed between 4800 and 5300 m.a.s.l and is part of the Natural National Park El Cocuy.
+(Parques Nacionales, n.d) The temperature inside the park oscilates between -3°C to 20 °C.

 ## Methodology